-Just minutes from downtown Bellevue, the Park is the largest of Lake Washington’s remaining fresh water wetlands and is one of the city of Bellevue’s largest parks.
-Explore over 320 acres of wildlife habitat, agriculture, and freshwater wetland ecosystems.
+Located just minutes from downtown Bellevue, Enatai Park is the largest of Lake Washington’s remaining fresh water wetlands.
+It is one of the city of Bellevue’s largest parks, with over 320 acres of wildlife habitat, agriculture, and freshwater wetlands.

-Mercer Slough Nature Park offers over seven miles of trails, plus picnic areas, Lake Washington waterfront, a canoe launch, blueberry farm, restrooms, and visitors center (open daily from 10 a.m. to 4 p.m.).
+Mercer Slough Nature Park has over seven miles of walking trails, plus picnic areas, a waterfront area along Lake Washington, a canoe launch, blueberry farm, restrooms, and visitors center (open daily from 10 a.m. to 4 p.m.).

-The Mercer Slough Environmental Education Center is a partnership with the Seattle Pacific Science Center focusing on freshwater wetland ecology.
-The environmental education center, offers programs for adults, youth and families.
+The Mercer Slough Environmental Education Center works in partnership with the Seattle Pacific Science Center.
+The Education Center focuses learning opportunities about freshwater wetland ecology through its programs for adults, youth, and families.